Manikandan-K/manikandan-k.github.io/resume/index.md

 * UI - Javascript with our own MVVM framework.

 ##### Description:
   This product was developed for another big retail client in US.
 This is targeted for online Pricing and Replenishment.
 Before our product,  every store had offline data to work.
-We have moved this data cloud and made it online to all the stores.
+We have moved this data to cloud and made it online to all the stores.

 #####  Duration:
  July 2012 - March 2013